Aaxenon/twitch-music-recognizer/README.md

 TWITCH_COMMAND_NAME=
 # Prefix for command.
 Default value: !
 TWITCH_CHAT_PREFIX=
+# How long the sound sample of the livestream should be, value in seconds.
+# This value will be added to the duration of default Twitch ad.
+# Change it if recognition rate is not good enough.
+Default value: 7
+TWITCH_RECORD_LENGTH=
 # If the bot should automatically retry after the first failure.
 # Takes 1 or 0 as values for true or false values accordingly.
 Default value: 1
 TWITCH_SHOULD_RETRY=